MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-translations-overview.md

 ## Translations in the same layer

-If there are *multiple translations on the same layer*, then it is possible to control which translations are *applied last* by setting a dependency in the `app.json` file to the layers where the translation is intended to be applied last.
+If there are *multiple translations on the same layer*, then it is possible to control which translations are *applied last* by setting a dependency in the `app.json` file to the layer where the translation is intended to be applied last.

 For example, if you want to change the text provided from  **Translation app XYZ**, you can create another translation app, and in the `app.json` file of that new translation app, you must then specify a dependency on **Translation app XYZ** to make sure that the translation in *the new app is applied after* and thereby overwrites the original translation.